 Since CO is the primary gas to be retrieved, constructing an appropriate a priori for the retrieval algorithm is important.
-There 175 are currently two different approaches; (1) a fixed a priori CO profile for all retrievals.
+There are currently two different approaches.
+One is a fixed a priori CO profile for all retrievals.
 This approach has been used by IASI CO retrieval algorithm (Hurtmans et al., 2012).
-A static a priori is found to be more sensitive to unexpected events such as wildfires that lead to high CO emissions, because the variability associated with the a priori profile is larger in the retrieval algorithm (George et al., 2015); (2) spatially and temporally varying a priori CO fields from a model-derived monthly climatology.
-This approach has been used by the retrieval algorithm of TES (Luo et al., 2007) and MOPITT (Deeter et al., 180 2010); A climatology-based a priori provides the best a priori knowledge from the model and has been shown to have a better performance over regions with persisting high levels of CO throughout the year, such as urban areas (George et al., 2015).
+A static a priori is found to be more sensitive to unexpected events such as wildfires that lead to high CO emissions, because the variability associated with the a priori profile is larger in the retrieval algorithm (George et al., 2015).
+The second is spatially and temporally varying a priori CO fields from a model-derived monthly climatology.
+This approach has been used by the retrieval algorithm of TES (Luo et al., 2007) and MOPITT (Deeter et al., 2010); A climatology-based a priori provides the best a priori knowledge from the model and has been shown to have a better performance over regions with persisting high levels of CO throughout the year, such as urban areas (George et al., 2015).

 However, time-varying a priori profiles make the retrieval results more complicated to interpret and to use for model validation, and the smaller variability associated with the a priori also makes it less sensitive to anomalies.
-For our purpose of retrieving the diurnal changes of CO columns, the main topic of this study, a fixed a priori is preferred because any significant 185 perturbation to the constant a priori, which does not change diurnally, may indicate information that is retrieved from the observed spectra.
-To construct a fixed a priori profile and the associated covariance matrix, we used the CO simulations from the ECMWF Atmospheric Composition Reanalysis 4 (EAC4) monthly averaged fields (Inness et al., 2019), which have a horizontal resolution of 0.75°×0.75°, a temporal resolution of 3-hour, and 25 pressure levels from 1000 hPa to 1hPa.
-Data for the year 2021 over the land region are used, except the Tibet Plateau region where the CO is constantly low due to its high 190 elevation.
+Although a variable a prior profile can better capture variability and seasonality at different latitudes, it may not reflect the exact information existed in the observed spectra.
+For our purpose of retrieving the diurnal changes of CO columns, the main topic of this study, a fixed a priori is preferred because any significant perturbation to the constant a priori, which does not change diurnally, may indicate information that is retrieved from the observed spectra.
+To construct a fixed a priori profile and the associated covariance matrix, we used the CO simulations from the ECMWF Atmospheric Composition Reanalysis 4 (EAC4) monthly averaged fields (Inness et al., 2019), which have a horizontal resolution of $0.75^{\circ} \times 0.75^{\circ}$, a temporal resolution of 3 h and 25 pressure levels from 1000 to 1 hPa.
+Data for the year 2021 over the land region are used, except for the Tibetan Plateau region where the CO is constantly low due to its high elevation.
 Over the ocean, we use the East China Sea only to avoid oversampling of ocean CO profiles.
-The mean and one standard deviation of the simulated CO profiles are used as the a priori and the associated error, respectively.
+Note that the EAC4 has assimilated MOPITT and IASI retrievals which can capture wildfire information.
+However, such information has almost completely reduced the resulting a priori profile, which is averaged from a large number of simulated profiles with the majority not affected by wildfire emissions.
+The mean and 1 standard deviation of the simulated CO profiles are used as the a priori and the associated error, respectively.
+This fixed a priori profile is used for different time and locations, and no seasonality is assumed.
 To construct the correlation matrix, we used a correlation length of 3 km based on our analysis using EAC4 reanalysis.
 The covariance matrix can be calculated based on the a priori error and the correlation matrix.
 The resulted CO a priori and the associated covariance matrix are shown in Fig. 2.
-For pressure levels that do not match the values shown in Fig. 2(a), interpolation for pressure levels 195 is carried out.
-Although the forward radiative transfer model (Section 3.2.4) has a full 47-layer atmosphere from 1000 hPa to

-1hPa, we only retrieve the layers below 200 hPa and keep the layers above as the a priori.
+For pressure levels that do not match the values shown in Fig. 2a, interpolation for pressure levels is carried out.
+Although the forward radiative transfer model (Sect.
+3.2.4) has a full 47-layer atmosphere from 1000 to 1 hPa, we only retrieve the layers below 200 hPa and keep the layers above as the a priori.